 Alexa has been a mother for 4+ years now, but I am new to this.
 One of the most vivid moments I remember about the first days was bringing Max home from the hospital.
 A song came on the radio, some generic cheesy love song about ‘always loving you’, etc. The hormones hit me like a tonne of bricks, I thought, “one day he will grow up and leave me”, and tears streamed down my cheeks.

-The crazy (or comical) thing is that a couple weeks later, I was speaking to my Mom on the phone, and without having heard my story, she spoke about driving me home from the hospital, hearing a love song, and having the exact same thought, “one day she will grow up and leave me”, and blubbing her way home.
+The wild (or comical) thing is that a couple weeks later, I was speaking to my Mom on the phone, and without having heard my story, she spoke about driving me home from the hospital, hearing a love song, and having the exact same thought, “one day she will grow up and leave me”, and blubbing her way home.

 This spooky identical experience makes me feel like I can’t escape biology and genetics (and becoming my mother).
 Are we actually the same person, 30 years apart in time?
 As a young person I always felt so different and independent from my parents, but as I age I am forced to admit to myself time and time again how similar I am.